songle321/DynamoDbTransactions.Net/README.md

 # WARNING
 This code is untested, many of the unit tests have yet to be fixed and the integration tests have never been run.
 This was ported during several overnight sessions with a tired and weary mind.
-This is my first attempt at porting anything significant from Java to C#.
+It's also my first attempt at porting anything significant from Java to C#.

 # Current State